savishy/infrastructure-as-code/terraform-common/azurerm-backend/readme.md

 # Terraform - AzureRM Backend

+* This is a _common provisioner_ for Terraform IaC scenarios.
-Creates a storage backend on Azure for state storage for Terraform.
+* It creates a storage backend on Azure for state storage for Terraform.
+  * Read about offsite state storage [here](https://www.terraform.io/docs/backends/).
+* _Terraform itself_ is used to provision this stage storage account.

 ## Prerequisites